clintonmead/clintonmead.github.io/index.md

 [`Generic-enum`](https://hackage.haskell.org/package/generic-enum) is a backwards compatable replacement of the standard Haskell `Enum` class which allows one to directly produce non-list data structures from functions such as `enumFrom`.
 This can be useful when one wants to use the standard enum function to generically produce infinite structures, which could loop forever if an intermediate list is created.

-## Contributions to other projects
+## Contributions to other projects:

 ### Rank-2-classes